 Haplogroup A has the most carriers in East Asia as well as its greatest degree of variety there so that is believed to be its point of origin.
 East Asians with varieties of A include Koreans, Tibetans, Vietnamese, Japanese, Ryukyuans, Han Chinese, Nakhi of China, Yi, Hmong, and several others.
 Varieties of A are also found in Siberians (Evenks, Buryats, Mansi, etc.), Mongols, Volga Tatars, Anatolian Turks, eastern Persians, Tajiks, Amerindians, and Inuit among others.

-The subclade of A that a few Ashkenazim belong to is called A4.
+The subclade of A that a few Ashkenazim belong to used to be called A4 as of Family Tree DNA's mtDNA Build 16, but in Family Tree DNA's mtDNA Build 17 released on March 24, 2017 it's called A-T152C!-T16189C!.
 Leslie Dann Weinberg and Fern Abrams wrote here that they are East European Ashkenazic Jews who belong to haplogroup A4 (reported by Family Tree DNA).
 Katerina Fomicheva wrote here that she's from Saint Petersburg, Russia and her Jewish mother gave her A4 (reported by 23andMe).
+The East European Ashkenazic Jew J.K., whose recent ancestors were from Latvia and Russia, tested at 23andMe, which indicated membership in A4.
+The Polish Jew C.K., whose maternal grandmother was from Poland, also belongs to A4 according to 23andMe.
 Roberta Estes wrote here that some varieties of A4 are found among Chinese and Amerindians.
-The Amerindian branches, however, differ from the Ashkenazic branch, and the A4 ancestor of Ashkenazim lived in Eurasia, not in the Americas.
+The Amerindian branches, however, differ from the Ashkenazic branch, and the haplogroup A ancestor of Ashkenazim lived in Eurasia, not in the Americas.